SUSTAINABILITY

 There is no retirement bonus system for directors.

-Methodology for determining director compensation is as follows:
+Details of director compensation and methodology for determining director compensation are as follows:

 Compensation for directors (excluding outside directors)